KushajveerSingh/personal-website/docs/rust/why_rust.md

         ```rust
         let mut x = 128;
         let b1 = &mut x;
-        x; // error: cannot use 'x' becuase it was mutable borrowed
+        x; // error: cannot use 'x' because it was mutable borrowed
         x += 1; // error: cannot assign to 'x' because it is borrowed
         ```